-Aged 69.
+Aged 70.
 Joined the Company and appointed a Director of the Company in 1976.
 Appointed Managing Director of the Company in 1984.
 He is a director of certain subsidiaries of the Company.
-He is currently a director of Tai Sang Bank Limited.
+He is currently a director and the chief executive and general manager of Tai Sang Bank Limited.
 He is also a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
 He is the elder brother of Mr. William Ma Ching Wai, Mr. Patrick Ma Ching Hang and Mr. Philip Ma Ching Yeung, and the younger brother of Ms. Amy Ma Ching Sau and Ms. Katy Ma Ching Man.